 - Proper footwear is a must!
 Flip flops might work in downtown Fish Creek but they will not serve you well at a place like Door Bluff Headlands County Park.
 On the other hand, they might work just fine for a hike down to the beach in Newport State Park.
-It all begins with tip #1…do some research before you go.
+Do some research before you go.

 - You don’t have to do it alone.
 Take a hike with a guide or nature specialist.
 For those interested in learning a little more about the area and its plants, animals, and history, watch for naturalist guided hikes at places like The Ridges Sanctuary in Baileys Harbor, through Door County Land Trust, or one of the many state parks on the peninsula.